-With that said, I do a fair amount of thinking, playing, and planning before I begin to work.
+I do a fair amount of exploration before I begin to work.
 Much of that happens in a sketchbook.
 It helps me to start small, to play with composition, color, shape.

 The pages of my sketchbook are a combination of getting visual snapshots of my memories on paper, writing notes, thoughts, words, and playing with composition, size, and materials.

-Rarely do my paintings exactly follow a sketch - rather, the entries serve as a jumping off point.
+Rarely do my paintings exactly follow a sketch - rather, they serve as entries to a jumping off point.
 But then once I start to paint, I follow whatever happens in the moment.

 I use a lot of mixed media when I paint.
 I combine, mix, and layer media in my paintings: pencil, pastel, collage, textiles, sand, plaster, photographic transfer, etc, in addition to paint.
 I prefer to work mostly on wooden boards that I build which can be between 2" to 4" deep, allowing the painting to continue around the edges, and eliminating the need for a frame.
 There is a quality and texture about wood that I can't get with canvas.